jczhonglol/cse15l-lab-report/lab-report-1-week-2.md

 *the ls -lat command*

 **4. Moving Files with `scp`**
-- the command `scp` moves/copies files from your computer to a remote computer
+- The command `scp` moves/copies files from your computer to a remote computer
 - Create a .java file on your computer
-- type the commands javac + the .java file and java + the java file.
+- Type the commands javac + the .java file and java + the java file.
 (If you don't have Java installed, this step can be skipped)
 - In the terminal of the directory in which the file was created, type the command `scp (created file).java cs15lwi22ahs@ieng6.ucsd.edu:~/`
 - There will be a password prompt just like the one when using `ssh`
 - After inputing password, login using ssh again and use the command `ls`.